jmaldon1/Docuhash/README.md

 -PDF parser that converts PDF documents to TXT document to allow for document Hashing

 -Connectivity to the Ethereum blockchain through the Web3 API

+-JQuery to provide feedback to the user when using things such as registration form